Organization and play

 another half-hour (hah!) to go over the rules and pick teams.

-Current top banner: Why aren't you buying more tangerines?
-Reload for a new one.
+Current top banner: "Do not tap on glass" (credit: Mym Johnson) Reload for a new one.

 Copyright © The Carnegie Mellon KGB.

 Top banner and other media copyright © their respective owners.